-In comparing the two models of Figure 3.8, the Npca3 filtered result shows generally improved resistivity model continuity and coherence, as well as improved stability in model sensitivity.
-The lateral continuity of the conductor at around 25 m depth below surface in the central portion of the profile is visibly improved in the Npca3 inversion.
+In comparing the two models of Figure 3.5, the Npca3 filtered result shows generally improved resistivity model continuity and coherence, as well as improved stability in model sensitivity.
+The lateral continuity of the near surface conductor is visibly improved in the Npca3 inversion.
 There is no evidence of loss of geological detail with respect to the unfiltered result, indicating that the Npca3 filter has not removed coherent geological signal from the EM data.
+Improved data and model stability is also indicated by the smoother RMS misfit profile for the Npca3 filtered data.
 The absence of significant differences in the main features recovered in the two models suggests that the reduction in the average RMS error for the Npca3 model is primarily due to the removal of noise in the data (i.e., noise that can't be fit by the inversion modelling in the unfiltered data).

-On the basis of the above results, the Npca3 filter (PCA filter, with k = 3) was therefore applied to EM response data prior to production inversion of the A6 Block.
+On the basis of the above results, the Npca3 filter (PCA filter, with k = 3) was therefore applied to EM response data prior to production inversion of the WFD Block.